crawl/crawl/crawl-ref/INSTALL.md

 7. When the build process finishes, you can run crawl.exe directly from the source directory in the MSYS2 shell.
-For Tiles, type `./crawl.exe`, and for console, type `start crawl`, which will open Crawl in a new command.exe window (the Windows version of Crawl requires a command.exe shell and will not run in an MSYS2 shell).
+For Tiles, type `./crawl.exe`, and for console, type `start crawl`, which will open DCSS in a new command.exe window (the Windows version of DCSS requires a command.exe shell and will not run in an MSYS2 shell).
 Both versions can also be started by double-clicking `crawl.exe` using the graphical file explorer.